-- Switch Enabled enable/disable the switch globally.
-When disabled, the switch cannot be activated by any of the available codes (including user switch codes), by quick dial button. - Switch mode set the monostable/bistable mode for the switch.
+- Switch mode set the monostable/bistable mode for the switch.
 The switch is switched off after a timeout in the monostable mode and switched on with the first activation and off with the next activation in the bistable mode. - Switch-on duration set the switch-on time for a monostable switch.
-This value is not applied in the bistable mode. - Controlled output assign an electric output to the switch.
-Choose one of the available intercom outputs: relay, power output, extender output.
-If you select None, the switch will not control any electric output but can control external equipment via HTTP commands. - Output type if you use the 2N® IP Intercom Security Relay module, set the output type to Security.
-In the Security mode, the output works in the inverse mode, i.e. remains closed and controls the 2N® IP Intercom Security Relay module using a specific pulse sequence.
-If you use the inverse mode (i.e. the door is locked when voltage is applied), set the inverse output type.
-In case multiple switches are set to the same output but different output types, the following priority will be applied: 1. security, 2. inverse, 3. normal.
+This value is not applied in the bistable mode. - Controlled Output assign a physical output to the switch.
+Choose one of the available device outputs: relay, active output, extender output.
+If you select None, the switch will not control any physical output but can control external equipment via HTTP commands. - Output Type If you are using a Security Relay, set the output type to Security.
+In Security mode, the output works in inverse mode, i.e., remains closed and controls the Security Relay module using a specific pulse sequence.
+If you use the Inverse mode (i.e. the door is locked when voltage is applied), set the Inverse output type.
+In case multiple switches are set to the same output but different output types, the following priority will be applied: 1.
+Security, 2.
+Inverse, 3.
+Normal.